 Concepts of pointers:

 Null pointer: A pointer that points to nothing.
-It’s often used for safety to ensure that a pointer is not inadvertently dereferenced.
+It is often used for safety to ensure that a pointer is not inadvertently dereferenced.

 int *ptr = NULL; // Null pointer

-Pointer arithmetic: You can perform arithmetic on pointers to move from one memory location to another, especially useful when working with arrays.
+Pointer arithmetic: You can perform arithmetic on pointers to move from one memory location to another, which is especially useful when working with arrays.

 ptr++; // Move to the next memory location (depending on data type size)